Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Dong Shell/2022-05-03-dong-shell-notes.md

 ### options

 The options are passed by flags.
 0 means no options are used.
-If one ore more options are needed, use bit-wise OR operation to select them.
+If one or more options are needed, use bit-wise OR operation to select them.

 ```
 WNOHANG